apes-suite/apes-pyenv/README.md

 and usage of the APES software.

 Run `source apes-pyenv/activate` to activate this Python environment.
+While in the active environment, you can check the current version information with `env-version`.

 Then you can also install the APES applications into the environment
 with: